 Directly across from the cathedral is the Baptistery of San Giovanni.
 The Baptistery is dedicated to Florence’s patron saint, John.

-It was built on the foundations of a Roman building, and is designed in typical Tuscan Romanesque style.
+It was built on the foundations of a Roman building and is designed in the typical Tuscan Romanesque style.

 Dating back to the 11th century, the building was used as a place to hold baptisms since it was customary to have very large crowds at baptismal events.

 Before 2016, there had been beautiful Bronze doors (circa 1330) depicting scenes from St. John’s life and scenes from the Old Testament.

 These doors have been removed & replaced with replicas.

 The original doors can now be found at Museo del Duomo.

 The interior of the Baptistery is stunning.
 You will notice the shape of the building is octagonal and features a cupola in the same shape.